AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedDifficultyGenerationModel.md

 local ActorNeuralNetwork = DeepReinforcementLearningModel:getActorModel()

--- Notice that we must get it from the actor and critic Neural Network model.
+-- Notice that we must get it from the actor and critic Neural Network models.

 ActorModelParameters = ActorNeuralNetwork:getModelParameters()

 CriticModelParameters = CriticNeuralNetwork:getModelParameters()

--- Notice that we must set it to the actor and critic Neural Network model too.
+-- Notice that we must set it to the actor and critic Neural Network models too.

 ActorNeuralNetwork:setModelParameters(ActorModelParameters)